mitranim/emerge/readme.md

 SI is a popular library for merging and patching dicts and lists.
 Like Emerge, it sticks to plain JS data structures, and provides similar functions to Emerge.

-Emerge is just WAY faster, more memory-efficient, and smaller than SI.
+However, Emerge is WAY faster, more memory-efficient, and smaller than SI.

 ## Installation